 Jan 20th — more than a week that I haven't found time to write.
 We are all beginning to feel the rush of the end of summer campaign.
-The Traverse reached DdU after some time stopped in a storm and the inside of Concordia is taking shaped: they are building one room a day and the word is that as soon as 13 rooms are completed we will move in so we can have a better idea of what is necessary, what is urgent and what needs to be done yesterday.
+The Traverse reached DdU after spending some time stopped in a storm, and the inside of Concordia is taking shape: they are building one bedroom a day and the word is that as soon as 13 rooms are completed we will move in so we can have a better idea of what is necessary, what is urgent and what needs to be done yesterday !
 The kitchen has also been completed.

 Rita came back after 10 days working in Terra Nova but unfortunately my equipment wasn't with her in the Twin Otter.
 But plenty of salad and fresh fruit was.
 After 2 weeks on the Italica wrapped tightly in plastic bags the salad doesn't look all that good but it's still plenty good to eat something that hasn't been kept frozen for years.
 We have some packs of Nutella and the limit date on it is 1996 !
 Well, no one has died of eating old Nutella before.
 If it wasn't enough the chefs make a waffle night and I nearly explode eating my last one.